m0byn/Paper-Replication/README.md

 - [Output](Output): includes all output, i.e. [plots](Output/Plots), [tables](Output/Tables), specifically saved to the respective folders.
 - [Supplementary-Files](Supplementary-Files): includes all relevant documentation and other files.

-# Files relevant to programming
+# Relevant files

-All relevant work is done using quarto.
+All relevant work is done using quarto or LaTeX

 - [Replication-MZ](Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md): the script does all data preparation before one can run the analysis.
+- [Presentation-MZ](Presentation/Presentation.pdf): the script does all data preparation before one can run the analysis.